vigneshsweekaran/easyclaim-backend/README.md

 ## Easyclaim backend
-Backend code for easycliam application
-The backend code is written in java
+Backend code for easycliam application.
+The backend code is written in java springboot (Java 8)

 ## Deployment
 ### Deploy mysql database